tidyverse/tidyverse.org/content/blog/pak-0-6-0/index.md

 * [x] [`usethis::use_tidy_thanks()`](https://usethis.r-lib.org/reference/use_tidy_thanks.html)
 -->

-We're delighted to announce the release of [pak](https://pak.r-lib.org) 0.6.0. pak helps with the installation of R packages, and many related tasks.
+We're delighted to announce the release of [pak](https://pak.r-lib.org) 0.6.0. pak helps with the installation of R packages and many related tasks.

 You can install pak from CRAN with: